phpMussel/Docs/readme.en.md

 For the purpose of transparency, the type of information shared, and with whom, is described below.

-##### 11.2.0 WEBFONTS

-Some custom themes, as well as the standard UI ("user interface") for the phpMussel front-end and the "Upload Denied" page, may use webfonts for aesthetic reasons.
-Webfonts are disabled by default, but when enabled, direct communication between the user's browser and the service hosting the webfonts occurs.
-This may potentially involve communicating information such as the user's IP address, user agent, operating system, and other details available to the request.
-Most of these webfonts are hosted by the [Google Fonts](https://fonts.google.com/) service.

-*Relevant configuration directives:*
-- `general` -> `disable_webfonts`

 ##### 11.2.1 URL SCANNER

-URLs found within file uploads may be shared with the hpHosts API or the Google Safe Browsing API, depending on how the package is configured.
-In the case of the hpHosts API, this behaviour is enabled by default.
+URLs found within file uploads may be shared with the Google Safe Browsing API, depending on how the package is configured.
 The Google Safe Browsing API requires API keys in order to work correctly, and is therefore disabled by default.

 *Relevant configuration directives:*
-- `urlscanner` -> `lookup_hphosts`
 - `urlscanner` -> `google_api_key`

 ##### 11.2.2 VIRUS TOTAL